 A sugar skull, or "calavera de azúcar" in Spanish, is a delightful and intricate confection that stands as one of the most iconic symbols of the Day of the Dead.
 These sweet creations trace their origins to a fascinating blend of history and tradition that bridges continents and cultures.

 The making of sugar figures can be traced back to Palermo, Italy, where figurines were made out of sugar as religious decorations.
 As far back as the mid-18th century, Mexicans began combining Spanish Catholic beliefs with their native Mesoamerican rituals.
 During this time period, sugar skulls became a popular representation of el Dia de los Muertos.
 By the mid-19th century, it was common for skulls to bear the name of the recipient across the forehead.

 Today, the image of the sugar skull is the most widely recognized icon associated with the Day of the Dead.
 These beautifully painted skulls are full of intricate designs and bright colors.
-The calacas and calaveras (skeletons and skulls), are created in all shapes and sizes during the holiday: as parade masks, dolls and in various types of candies.
+The calacas and calaveras (skeletons and skulls) are created in all shapes and sizes during the holiday: as parade masks, dolls, and various types of candies.
 Each unique design represents a departed soul.

 Celebrating the Day of the Dead